 Concerning cultural opportunities, you can find and do just about anything in the "City of Light."
 The cultural riches of Paris are too vast to mention here.
 You can find information about theaters, exhibitions, restaurants, and night spots (the latter two usually being on the expensive side) in two weekly publications: L'Officiel des Spectacles and Pariscope.
 These can be purchased from any sidewalk vendor.
 In the mornings, free papers like A Nous Paris and Metronews are passed out at the metro stations and are full of news, cultural events, and reviews of restaurants and boutiques.
-With an ISIC or your student I.D. card, you will be entitled to pay half- or no fare in many museums, and many cinemas also give student discounts.
+With your student I.D. card, you will be entitled to pay half- or no fare in many museums, and many cinemas also give student discounts.
 Your EDUCO art history card will get you in free to most museums, so don't forget to bring it!
 There are also fairly regular film festivals in Paris, during which movie tickets are sold at deeply reduced prices.
 Be sure to ask if there is a tarif spécial or tarif reduit for students.
-Another thing to keep in mind is that many of the museums and exhibitions (including the Louvre) are free on the first Sunday of the month.
+Another thing to keep in mind is that many of the museums and exhibitions (including the Louvre) are free on the first Sunday of the month, although this usually means that they are also more crowded on that day.